minimo-io/minimo-11ty/README.md

 An 11tyzed minimo.io theme

 # ToDo
+* Draft articles functionality
+* Draft the Diccionario del Lunfardo article.
 * List all GPX stuff, maybe load with plain js or Alpinjs.
 Maybe a new data file.
 * Create a reusable grid system to list posts like gpx rides so I can clearly show some metadata for each (for later use in posts list)
 * Add primal logo and link in menu and author boxes.
 * BUG: Build styles are being loaded from /assets/css/style.css which is not the minified created version.
 Must be the style.css.
 Also styles from /assets/css/* are being exported which is not necesary.
 ---
+* Add a visit project button on work listing and on each project page.
 * There seems to be a non-documented page.templateSyntax data value, that could replace the current solution for detecting Markdown vs Nunjucks blog posts
 * Reading progress
 * Configure markdownItAnchor, from this example https://github.com/11ty/eleventy-base-blog/blob/main/eleventy.config.js